 - 1. The anesthesia record is a legal document in the patient's chart.
 The RNAI will document the anesthetic care provided to the patient according to the clinical affiliation's policy. - 2.
 The RNAI will document the equipment and items to be charged accurately. - 3.
-Errors or omission of information/charges on an audited patient chart will impact the RNAI's clinical grade as discussed in the Grading Policy. - 4.
-The accountability of controlled drugs must be accurately completed by RNAIs in accordance with all federal and state laws, and standards of professional practice.
-RNAI will follow the clinical affiliates policy for narcotic reconciliation.
+Errors or omissions of information/charges on an audited patient chart will impact the RNAI's clinical grade, as discussed in the Grading Policy. - 4.
+RNAIs must accurately complete the accountability of controlled drugs in accordance with all federal and state laws and standards of professional practice.
+RNAI will follow the clinical affiliates' policy for narcotic reconciliation.

-H. TB Skin testing
+H. TB Skin Testing

-- A current TB test report is required to be on file with the Program at all times. - 2.
-RNAIs obtain the two-step TB test or blood test upon entry into the anesthesia specialty through DMH Colleague Health or at a facility of the students' choice. - 3.
-Following the initial two-step TB testing, RNAIs are responsible for obtaining a TB test annually and submitting a copy of the report to the Program office.

-- 4. The cost of maintaining current TB test annually is the responsibility of the RNAI. - 5.
+- 1. A current TB test report is required to be on file with the Program at all times. - 2.
+RNAIs obtain the two-step TB or blood test upon entry into the anesthesia specialty through DMH Colleague Health or at a facility of the student's choice. - 3.
+Following the initial two-step TB testing, RNAIs are responsible for obtaining a TB test annually and submitting a copy of the report to the Program office. - a.
+The cost of maintaining the current TB test annually is the responsibility of the RNAI. - b.
 Failure to maintain a current TB test report on file will result in the RNAI's removal from clinical experience.
+An equal amount of time will be deducted from the RNAI's allowable time off.

+I. Physical Examination

-An equal amount of time will be deducted from the RNAI's allowable time off. - I. Physical Examination: - 1.
-All students must complete a health screening at DMH Colleague Health Department prior to beginning Clinical Practicum I. - 2.
+- 1. All students must complete a health screening at DMH Colleague Health Department before beginning Clinical Practicum I. - 2.
 All students must provide proof of immunization. - 3.
-An updated and current immunization record is to be available in the Program's Typhon website and in the CastleBranch portal.
+An updated immunization record will be available on the Program's Typhon